Nauru Tower

 No analysis available

-Central AC is strongly supported for Nauru Tower.
-Historical MLS data showed high-confidence evidence, and current remarks repeatedly confirm it in multiple listings, including explicit mentions such as "central AC," "Maintenance fee includes central AC," and "air-conditioning included in the maintenance fee."
-The evidence appears consistent across many agents and does not look like a one-off copy-paste error.
+Central AC is well supported for Nauru Tower.
+Current remarks explicitly mention it in several listings, including phrases like "central AC," "Maintenance fee includes central AC," and "new thermostats on the air-conditioning units."
+The evidence appears consistent across multiple listings rather than a single copy-paste remark.

 No analysis available